-Our glossary is a perfect tool to make your steps in the Forex market more confident.
-Here you can find the definitions of all main trading concepts.
+Our Forex glossary is a perfect tool to make your steps in the Forex market more confident, where you can find the definitions of all main trading terms.
 Also, we’ve developed an A to Z index to make your navigation easier.

 rise in value of one currency against another which has a floating rate.